holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_abstraction/00_race_car/lesson_plan.md

         - e.g., Put green flag to the left of the existing stuff
         - Prepares for future lessons where high-level on left details on right
 - Go!
-- Extensions
-    - Second racer
-    - Switch to "muddy costume" when in green
-    - Ask at the beginning how big an engine the user wants
-    - Lap count

 #### Homework